 Bank Holiday Entitlement: What Employers Need To Know

-The early May bank holiday is coming up and we are getting a lot of questions around bank holiday entitlement.
+The Spring bank holiday is coming up and we are getting a lot of questions around bank holiday entitlement.
 It is important to encourage your staff to take their annual leave to take a well earned rest and avoid burnout.
 However, your are not automatically required to give them public holidays as paid time off.
 This depends on their employment contract.

 In this article, we will look at holiday entitlement for each contract type, when employees are entitled to bank holidays, and steps employers should take.